 Take your online store to the next level with BelVG PrestaShop Development

-You have generated the sitemap files following the above guide.
-So, what’s next?
-Now, you need to add the sitemap file to Google Search Console to inform the search engine about the website.
-In order to do it, you should follow the steps below.
+Following the above guide, you’ve generated the sitemap files.
+What’s the next step?
+You need to add the sitemap file to Google Search Console to inform the engine about your website.
+We’ve worked out a simple guide for you to follow and succeed with the aim.

-If you click on Verify, you get the following message.
+If you click on the Verify button, you’ll get the following message:

 Step 3.
 Log in your Google Search Console account and select the Sitemaps tab.

 Step 4.
-We have already generated sitemap files.
-So, go to the admin panel of your site and check it.
+As we’ve already generated sitemap files using the PrestaShop module, we can move directly to the admin panel of the site and check it.

 Step 5.
-Now let’s add sitemaps URLs in Google Search Console.
+Finally, we’re ready to add sitemaps URLs in Google Search Console.

-If you have performed everything well, you will get the following result:
+In case everything was performed well, you will get the following result.

 Wrapping it up